Bitfinex: 2019: Launch of Tether investigation

-2020-2023: Acquisitions and investments
+2020–2025: Acquisitions and investments

 On October 15, 2021, it was announced that Bitfinex would pay a $1.5 million fine to the Commodity Futures Trading Commission for illegal, off-exchange retail commodity transactions in digital assets with Americans.

-Bitfinex launched a new payment technology that would allow online merchants to receive contactless and borderless cryptocurrency payments in 2021, called Bitfinex Pay.

-Bitfinex, Kraken, and KuCoin began exploring ways to enter the Indian cryptocurrency market in 2021.
+In 2021, Bitfinex launched a new payment platform, Bitfinex Pay, that would allow online merchants to receive cryptocurrency payments.
+Bitfinex, Kraken, and KuCoin began entering the Indian cryptocurrency market in 2021.
 In September 2022, Bitfinex, alongside several other leading exchanges, temporarily paused all deposits and withdrawals of Ethereum-based tokens during the Ethereum software upgrade known as the Merge.
+In December 2022, Bitfinex published the "Freedom Manifesto", which advocates for distributed, open-source software and libertarian economics.

-As of January 2023, Bitfinex plans to open an office in El Salvador.
-El Salvador plans to issue its "volcano" token this year, which will be issued using blockchain technology, and which will trade on Bitfinex’s exchange.
+As of January 2023, Bitfinex announced plans to open an office in El Salvador.
+El Salvador plans to issue its "volcano" token this year, which will be issued using blockchain technology, and which will trade on Bitfinex's exchange.
+In April 2023, Bitfinex Securities was granted a license by El Salvador’s National Digital Asset Commission to operate in the country.
+The license permits Bitfinex Securities El Salvador to facilitate tokenized assets.
+On May 24, 2023, Bitfinex announced it would invest in the Chilean cryptocurrency exchange Orionx.
+Bitfinex stated that it aims to expand its presence in Chile and Latin America.
+Bitfinex launched its peer-to-peer trading platform in Venezuela, Argentina, and Colombia in June 2023.